axone-protocol/docs/docs/whitepaper/okp4-network-design-global-overview.md

 - Indexes (any) data and services,
 - Exposes metadata of indexed data and services
 - Initiates data workflows
-- Enforce governance rules, including access rights and value transfers.
+- Enforces governance rules, including access rights and value transfers.

 It is the single source of truth that is used to build autonomous and decentralized data applications.